Bhasim/My-Protfolio-Baha/README.md

 # My Portfolio

-### HTML and SCSS Project and soon JAVASCRIPT – My Portfolio page layout.
+### HTML and SCSS Project and soon JAVASCRIPT – My Portfolio page.

 Portfolio project about me - with Landing page - Projects gallery - and social media links